-Please see the June 1, 2020, Loudoun Circuit Court Transition Plan (PDF) and April 29, 2020, Order Establishing Temporary Hearing Procedures (PDF) before filing your praecipe.
+See the November 23, 2020, Loudoun Circuit Court Second Transition Plan (PDF) and April 29, 2020, Order Establishing Temporary Hearing Procedures (PDF) before filing your praecipe.

 Please be advised that the following information pertains to the Circuit Court’s Civil Docket only.

 - The Circuit Court of Loudoun County requires that a praecipe be filed to place a matter on the appropriate docket.

 - The praecipe must be prepared by the attorney or the litigant who is requesting time on the Circuit Court’s Docket.